kwolf-zz/dell_info/README.md

 ##Support

-Please log tickets and issues at our [dell_info](https://github.com/kwolf/dell_info/issues)
+Please log tickets and issues at the [github repository](https://github.com/kwolf/dell_info/issues)

 ##Release notes

 ### 0.0.1

-Initial release of dell_info.
+* Initial release of dell_info.
 Works for us at this point.